rocLv/gitlab/doc/user/project/merge_requests/reviews/index.md

   fetch = +refs/heads/*:refs/remotes/origin/*
 ```

-You can open the file with:
+To open the file:

 ```shell
 git config -e
 ```

-Now add the following line to the above section:
+Add the following line to the section:

 ```plaintext
 fetch = +refs/merge-requests/*/head:refs/remotes/origin/merge-requests/*
 ```

-In the end, it should look like this:
+It should look like this:

 ```plaintext
 [remote "origin"]